codeclimate/ruby-test-reporter/README.md

 Collects test coverage data from your Ruby test suite and sends it to Code Climate's hosted, automated code review service.
 Based on SimpleCov.

+**Note:** Code Climate's test coverage functionality is currently in private beta.
+If you are interested in volunteering for the beta, please contact us at hello@codeclimate.com .

 Code Climate - [https://codeclimate.com](https://codeclimate.com)

 ## Installation